 Consider C-SNIP as you make your estate plans.
 Your planned gift will help ensure that our services are sustained into the future for those pet owners in need.
 Check with your financial planner and/or attorney for the estate gift option that works best for you.

 For more information about a legacy gift to C-SNIP, contact our Executive Director, Sharon, at 616-219-1074.
-If you’ve already included in C-SNIP in your estate plans, please complete this form and return it to C-SNIP via email or US mail so we can add you to our Legacy Society giving circle.
+If you’ve already included in C-SNIP in your estate plans, please complete this form and return it to C-SNIP via email or US mail so we can add you to our Legacy Circle Giving Club.

 1675 Viewpond Dr